 But then they took another step.

 Certainly, CloudShare’s virtual training labs can help provide that important long-term impact for product knowledge retention.
-When your sales engineers receive hands-on training on exact replicas of your solution, the immersive experience makes learning more engaging, effective and sticky.
+When your sales engineers receive hands-on training environments that mimic your solution exactly, the immersive experience makes learning more engaging, effective, and sticky.
 And if your sales engineers can give a software sales demo on an exact replica of your actual product, showing off its full value, regardless of how complex your solution is, they not only gain credibility with prospects but also increase their own knowledge and retention by the very act of demonstrating it.

 Develop Multiple Career Paths for Your Team

 While the technical sales engineer training topics mentioned earlier will enable you to get the maximum results from your SEs in the short term.
 You also want to retain the talent in which you have invested in developing over the long run.

 To get your sales engineers excited about helping you get results, let them know you’ve got their best interest at heart and develop multiple career paths that enable different types of SEs to grow professionally.

 “Some people want to manage teams, others want to be individual contributors, subject matter experts – and they both need to see how they can advance, get promoted, take on more responsibilities.
 Make sure there’s a career path, so they can be a senior principal or become a manager or director or senior director,” Michaels said.